ronaldoussoren/modulegraph/doc/modulegraph.rst

    Nodes are compared by comparing their *identifier*.

-.. data:: debug
+   .. attribute:: debug

       Debug level (integer)

-.. data:: graphident
+   .. attribute:: graphident

       The node identifier, this is the value of the *identifier* argument to the constructor.

-.. data:: identifier
+   .. attribute:: identifier

       The node identifier, this is the value of the *identifier* argument to the constructor.

-.. data:: filename
+   .. attribute:: filename

       The filename associated with this node.

-.. data:: packagepath
+   .. attribute:: packagepath

       The value of ``__path__`` for this node.

-.. data:: code
+   .. attribute:: code

       The :class:`code object <types.CodeObject>` associated with this node

-.. data:: globalnames
+   .. attribute:: globalnames

       The set of global names that are assigned to in this module.
 This includes those names imported through startimports of Python modules.

-.. data:: startimports
+   .. attribute:: startimports

       The set of startimports this module did that could not be resolved, ie. a startimport from a non-Python module.

    .. method:: __contains__(name)

       Return if there is a value associated with *name*.

       This method is usually accessed as ``name in aNode``.

    .. method:: __setitem__(name, value)

       Set the value of *name* to *value*.

       This method is usually accessed as ``aNode[name] = value``.

    .. method:: __getitem__(name)

       Returns the value of *name*, raises :exc:`KeyError` when it cannot be found.

       This method is usually accessed as ``value = aNode[name]``.

    .. method:: get(name[, default])

       Returns the value of *name*, or the default value when it cannot be found.
 The *default* is :data:`None` when not specified.

    .. method:: infoTuple()

       Returns a tuple with information used in the :func:`repr` output for the node.
 Subclasses can add additional informations to the result.

 .. class:: AliasNode (name, node)